Murihiku Regeneration

 Mission

-To sustainable support the growth of Hokonui Rūnanga Kaupapa Taiao by enhancing self determination to manage, restore, and provide for te ao tūroa (the natural world).
+To sustainably support the growth of Hokonui Rūnanga Kaupapa Taiao by enhancing self determination to manage, restore, and provide for te ao tūroa (the natural world).

 To develop leaders and connect ngā tangata to the whenua through teaching and knowledge sharing as kaitiaki.